nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_requirements.md

 The Excel spreadsheet is split into 6 tabs:

-1. Document Management: Revision history
+1. Document Management: revision history.
-2. NHS England Scenarios:	A set of scenarios defined by NHS England that identify the scope of the work.
+2. NHS England Scenarios:	a set of scenarios defined by NHS England that identify the scope of the work.
-3. Processes – Use Cases:	An index of the use cases used to develop the user stories and logical model.
+3. Processes – Use Cases:	an index of the use cases used to develop the user stories and logical model.
 Links to the individual use cases are given below.
-4. User Stories:	The user stories that describe the business requirements for the provider and consumer products.
+4. User Stories:	the user stories that describe the business requirements for the provider and consumer products.
-5. User Stories - IG: The user stories that describe the standards and information governance requirements for the provider and consumer products.
+5. User Stories - IG: the user stories that describe the standards and information governance requirements for the provider and consumer products.
-6. Logical Data Model:	The logical model that identifies and defines that data items that will be supplied.
+6. Logical Data Model:	the logical model that identifies and defines that data items that will be supplied.

 ## Use cases and business processes ##